-Source(s): Project Application Materials, GIS database, Riverside County General Plan Housing Element

-The project is an amendment to an ordinance, and as such, does not directly authorize any physical construction.
-Any subsequent digital signage application would require adherence to the ordinance, review and approval from the County, and compliance with CEQA.
+Source(s): Project Application Materials, GIS database, Riverside County General Plan Housing Element the ordinance, review and approval from the County, and compliance with CEQA.
 The ordinance amendment defines digital signage and provides regulations for implementation of proposed digital signage projects.
 The proposed ordinance amendment would not induce population growth directly or indirectly, displace people from housing, or create a demand for housing because no development would occur with the processing of an amendment.
 Impacts would be less than significant.